dietmarja/curriculum_generator/README.md

 The enhanced 3-Tier Curriculum Framework provides a sophisticated approach to curriculum design and management, allowing for atomic-level control over educational content while maintaining coherence across different levels of learning complexity.
 This framework supports both full educational programs and specific micro-credential pathways with seamless integration across all three tiers.

+## Educational Profiles as Intermediate Data Structure

+In the DSCG architecture, educational profiles serve as a critical intermediate data structure:

+**Source Data → Educational Profiles**: The system parses the roles defined in `roles.json` to generate comprehensive educational profiles
+**Educational Profiles → Curricula**: These profiles then drive the curriculum generation process, determining module selection and organization

+This two-step approach allows for:

+- Separation of role definitions from curriculum specifics
+- More flexible adaptation of curricula to different educational contexts
+- Clear traceability between professional requirements and educational implementation

+**Visualizing the Process Flow:**
+`roles.json → Educational Profiles → Curriculum Generation → Generated Curricula`

 ### Framework Architecture

 ```